dcos/demos/1.8/sensoranalytics/README.md

 - TBD

-We're using the Open Data Aarhus [real-time traffic  data](https://www.odaa.dk/dataset/realtids-trafikdata) kindly provided by the Aarhus Kommune (Denmark, Europe), available via the CC Open Data license.
-Open Data rocks!

-An [exemplary snapshot](example_data.json) is available here in this repo.
+An [exemplary snapshot](example_data.json) of the traffic real-time data is available here in this repo.
 This snapshot was created using the following command:

 ```bash
 $ curl -o example_data.json https://www.odaa.dk/api/action/datastore_search?resource_id=b3eeb0ff-c8a8-4824-99d6-e0a3747c8b0d&limit=5